jquatier/eureka-js-client/README.md

 });
 ```

+### 404 Not Found Errors from Eureka Server

+This probably means that the Eureka REST service is located on a different path in your environment.
+The default is `http://<EUREKA_HOST>/eureka/v2/apps`, but depending on your setup you may need to set `eureka.servicePath` in your configuration to another path.

+Start by hitting `http://<EUREKA_HOST>/eureka` to make sure you can load the Eureka dashboard.
+The REST service could be hung under `/eureka/apps` or possibly `/apps`.
+If you are using Spring Cloud you'll likely want to set `eureka.servicePath` in your config to `/eureka/apps`.

 ## Tests

 The test for the module are written using mocha and chai.
 To run the unit tests, you can use the gulp `test` task: